NivedKris/AI-DS-assignment/README.md

 You can install the dependencies via pip(use pip install -r requirements.txt)

-Install gradio using the source file provided in the repository which is a modified version of gradio to support image coordinate selection.
+Install gradio using the source file provided in this link https://drive.google.com/file/d/1EiVYMDRgMssSgSpVVL4cguPDxaX1Tazq/view?usp=sharing which is a modified version of gradio to support image coordinate selection.

+Download the tar.gz file and use pip install "gradio-4.27.0.tar.gz"

+Also download the SAM weights from this link https://drive.google.com/file/d/1EeeI71RnBysV4BWDrQkJgJ0p9UYcHXJg/view?usp=drive_link

+Follow this folder structure

+- app.py
+- weights/
+  - sam_vit_h_4b8939.pth

 ## Usage
 1. Run the program by executing the provided Python script (`app.py`).Use gradio app.py or python app.py to run the application